timmons1234/IDS6938-SimulationTechniques/Homework2/Readme.md

     - g) I like the (circle) plot for fischer. it reminds me of a particle emitter, like a damaged space engine from a game.
 - f) See D for random numbers and E for distribution

 - g) Initially I didn't include Sobol.
 I added it as it's own file.
-See "05.sobol.xlsx".
+See [05.sobol.xlsx] [EEEE].
     - a) I ran this at n-100,000 in the hopes it would look really pattern.
     - b) We ran multiple tests against this to get it to look more like a pattern but however i changed the parameters it didn't look like the example.
     - c) It does generate a pattern.
 But it doesn't look like the example.